lukhnos/objectiveflickr/README.markdown

 Version 2.0 is a complete rewrite, with design integrity and extensibility in mind.
 Differences from 0.9.x include:

-* The framework now builds under all major Apple platforms: Mac OS X 10.4, 10.5, iPhone OS 2.2.x, and other beta version platforms to which I have access.
+* The framework now builds with all major Apple SDKs: Mac OS X 10.4, 10.5, iPhone OS 2.2.x, and other beta version platforms to which I have access.
 It also builds on both 32-bit and 64-bit platforms.
 * Ordinary request and upload request are now unified into one